mckennalab/barber/README.md

 from sequencing reads.
 One nice feature is you can preview the changes in the terminal before running, which can be helpful to see how things would look before committing to run.

+## Getting butcher

+Downloads are available on the release page for Linux systems, or you can build it (see below).

+## Documentation

 ```
 A constrained use-case fastq trimmer